ibu47/Football_db_project/ReadMe.md

 # Football Database Management System

 ### Running a Website Locally Using XAMPP and Importing a Database to phpMyAdmin

-This guide will walk you through the process of setting up a local website using XAMPP, importing a database to phpMyAdmin, and accessing the website through your browser.
+Below is a guide that will walk you through the process of setting up a local website using XAMPP, importing a database to phpMyAdmin, and accessing the website through your browser.

 ## Prerequisites